Mario-Florio/social-media-app/README.md

 <img src="./readme-imgs/user-manual/features/adjusting-settings/account-inline-error.png" width=500 style="margin-bottom: 3rem"/>

 # Setup
-The following is a guide for seting up the application on a local machine.
+The following is a guide for setting up the application on a local machine.
 For a guide on the use of the application, please see the [*User Manual*](#user-manual).

-This guide will cover the following:
+This guide will cover the following sections:
 - [Backend](#backend)
 - [Frontend](#frontend)